kiat/tx-soil-moisture/src/README.md

 ### Which feature was best for ppt?
 Upon observation, the best combination of features was the SWC_10, Ppt result.
-As a result of this, we feature engineered some more features based on them, and had experiments for which was best.
+As a result of this, we feature engineered some more features based on ppt, and had experiments for which was best.

 ### 1. Ppt_24h_sum
 #### Description: Sum of precipitation over the last 24 hours (rolling window).